dbmi-bgm/cgap-portal/docs/source/docker-local.rst

 CGAP-Docker (local)
 ===================

-It is now possible to run a local deployment of CGAP without installing any system level dependencies other than Docker.
+With Docker, it is possible to run a local deployment of CGAP without installing any system level dependencies other than Docker.
 A few important notes on this setup.

-* This is not ideal for active development as you cannot run unit tests or edit source files in the container on the host machine (in your local editor).
+* Although the build dependency layer is cached, it still takes around 4 minutes to rebuild the front-end for each image.
+This limitation is tolerable considering the local deployment now identically matches the execution runtime of production.
 * ElasticSearch is too compute intensive to virtualize on most machines.
 For this reason we use the CGAP test ES cluster for this deployment instead of spinning up an ES cluster in Docker.
 If you want to attempt to run containerized ES, see ``docker-compose.yml``.
+* This setup only works when users have sourced AWS Keys in the main account (to connect to the shared ES cluster).
-* VERY IMPORTANT: Do not upload the local deployment container image to any registry.
-This utility is in beta - .
+* IMPORTANT: Do not upload the local deployment container image to any registry.

 Start by installing Docker::